Allergic contact dermatitis: Signs and symptoms

-The symptoms of allergic contact dermatitis are very similar to the ones caused by irritant contact dermatitis, which makes the first even harder to diagnose.
-The first sign of allergic contact dermatitis is the presence of the rash or skin lesion at the site of exposure.
-Depending on the type of allergen causing it, the rash can ooze, drain or crust and it can become raw, scaled or thickened.
-Also, it is possible that the skin lesion does not take the form of a rash but it may include papules, blisters, vesicles or even a simple red area.
-The main difference between the rash caused by allergic contact dermatitis and the one caused by irritant contact dermatitis is that the latter tends to be confined to the area where the trigger touched the skin, whereas in allergic contact dermatitis the rash is more likely to be more widespread on the skin.
+The symptoms of allergic contact dermatitis are very similar to those caused by irritant contact dermatitis, which makes the first even harder to diagnose.
+The first sign of allergic contact dermatitis is the presence of a rash or skin lesion at the site of exposure.
+Depending on the type of allergen causing it, the rash can ooze, drain, or crust, and it can become raw, scaled, or thickened.
+Also, it is possible that the skin lesion does not take the form of a rash, but it may include papules, blisters, vesicles, or even a simple red area.
+The main difference between the rash caused by allergic contact dermatitis and the one caused by irritant contact dermatitis is that the latter tends to be confined to the area where the trigger touched the skin, whereas in allergic contact dermatitis, the rash is more likely to be spread to other parts of the skin as a result of touching or scratching the originally affected area and then touching or scratching other parts of the body, especially the face.
 Another characteristic of the allergic contact dermatitis rash is that it usually appears after a day or two after exposure to the allergen, unlike irritant contact dermatitis that appears immediately after the contact with the trigger.

-Other symptoms may include itching, skin redness or inflammation, localized swelling and the area may become more tender or warmer.
+Other symptoms may include itching, skin redness or inflammation, localized swelling, and the area may become more tender or warmer.
 If left untreated, the skin may darken and become leathery and cracked.
 Pain can also be present.
 Dermatitis can occur anywhere on the skin, but is most common on the hands (22% of people), scattered across the body (18%), or on the face (17%).
+Although distinct from irritant dermatitis in its mechanism, the two frequently occur together.
+The inflammation caused by the irritant dermatitis results in more ready penetration of allergens through a damaged skin barrier, leading to allergy.
+This is particularly seen, for instance, in hairdressers, who as a profession are highly likely to develop irritant dermatitis, but also frequently go on to develop allergy to chemicals that they are in contact with.

 The rash and other symptoms typically occur 24 to 48 hours after the exposure; in some cases, the rash may persist for weeks.
 Once an individual has developed a skin reaction to a certain substance it is most likely that they will have it for the rest of their life, and the symptoms will reappear when in contact with the allergen.